Security 95

 Executions

-In some cases, such as with CFD products, Saxo Bank will act as a Market Maker.
+In some cases, such as with CFD products, Saxo will act as a Market Maker.
 This means that they will both buy and sell operations, creating their own internal market.

 Leverage